clues4me/openwrt-f660/README.md

 ```

 ### Quickstart
+ Below instruction was simplified version, for complete guide see build-guide.md

 1. Run `./scripts/feeds update -a` to obtain all the latest package definitions
    defined in feeds.conf / feeds.conf.default